giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 TSP is a classic sample to test some optimization techniques, as well it's fairly used to demonstrate how to implement a genetic algorithm.
 For these reasons I will use it to show you how to implement a basic genetic algorithm in Blazor using GeneticSharp.

 {% note This post is a like a mirror of the [TSP with GeneticSharp an Unity3D](/tsp-with-GeneticSharp-and-Unity3d).
-It's using the same format to teach TSP and GeneticSharp, but instead of Unity3D, this one is teaching about Blazor. %}
+It's using the same format to teach TSP and GeneticSharp, but instead of Unity3D, this one is about Blazor. %}

 You can see the final result of this tutorial on [http://diegogiacomelli/apps/geneticsharp-runner-blazorapp](/apps/geneticsharp-runner-blazorapp).

+{% note Note that the performance presented on this demo is not the performance that GeneticSharp presents in other apps kinds, like a ASP .NET Core backend app, a console app or in a Unity 3D game.
+As WebAssembly do not support create a new thread, we get limited to use a Timer to made this sample interactive.
+More details about this in next sections of the post. %}

 ## Prerequisites
 To better understand this tutorial, you need to have some experiences/knowledges in: